opencv-java/opencv-java-tutorials/docs/source/01-installing-opencv-for-java.rst

 --------------------------------
 Download the latest Java JDK at the `Oracle link <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_.
 Now you should be able to install the last Java JDK by open the file just downloaded.

-Install the latest Eclispe version.
+Install the latest Eclipse version.
 -----------------------------------
 Download the latest Eclipse version at the `Eclipse Download page <https://www.eclipse.org/downloads/>`_ choosing the ``Eclipse IDE for Java Developers`` version (suggested).
 Extract the downloaded compressed file and put the resulting folder wherever you want to.
 You don't need to install anything.
 Alternatively, you can try the Eclipse installer.